pvlachas/RNN-Lyapunov-Spectrum/README.md

 # RNN-Lyapunov-Spectrum

-This project contains a minimal implementation of an RNN architecture trained with Backpropagation through time (BPTT) to calculate the Lyapunov Spectrum from time-series data of a dynamical system.
+This project contains an implementation of an RNN architecture trained with Backpropagation through time (BPTT) to calculate the Lyapunov Spectrum from time-series data of a dynamical system.
 A Gated Recurrent Unit (GRU) cell is utilized.

 ## Requirements